Mastic: benefits, dosage, contraindications

 Helicobacter pylori infection ✪✪✪✪✪

-Initial clinical studies indicate that consuming mastic gum, at doses of 0.35 or 1.05 g three times a day for two weeks, eliminated the Helicobacter pylori (H. pylori) bacteria in about one-third of patients five weeks after the end of treatment.
-However, it is important to note that using mastic gum alone, or combined with pantoprazole, a stomach medication, has proven less effective at eradicating H. pylori than using a standard combination of pantoprazole, amoxicillin, and clarithromycin, which are commonly used in the treatment of this infection.
+Initial clinical studies indicate that consumption of mastic gum, at doses of 0.35 or 1.05 g three times a day for two weeks, eliminated the bacterium Helicobacter pylori (H. pylori) in about one-third of patients, five weeks after the end of treatment.
+However, it is important to note that the use of mastic gum alone, or in combination with pantoprazole, a stomach medication, was less effective at eradicating H. pylori than the use of a standard combination of pantoprazole, amoxicillin and clarithromycin, drugs commonly used to treat this infection.

 Posologie